 A/B testing with a platform like Optimizely can help publishers improve their viewable impressions because Optimizely integrates seamlessly with Moat, one of the leading analytics platforms for viewability.

-Publishers using Optimizely for their A/B testing can set up a series of tests to test page layouts to ensure the highest levels of viewability, performance, and ROI for their ad placements.
+Publishers using Optimizely for their A/B testing can set up a series of tests to assess page layouts to ensure the highest levels of viewability, performance and ROI for their ad placements.